Ren0k/Project-Atmospheric-Drag/README.md

 ZN = A: 2.432 Cd: 0.4977

 #### 4) Surface Transformation
-Now we are going to look at every of the 6 surfaces, and determine what 'direction' of drag they experience.
+Now we are going to look at each of the 6 surfaces, and determine what 'direction' of drag they experience.

 Lets consider the front section of the falling fuel tank.
 It is falling directly down, facing the relative airflow.
 In our example it only experiences 'Tip Drag'.
 Would it have an angle to the relative airflow, it could also experience some 'Surface Drag'.
 More on that in the next example.